drugis/helm-charts/README.md

 `psql database -U applicationUser < /tmp/database-dump.sql`

+When migrating from Addis VM's at Transip to kubernetes you need to change the liquibase changelog file in the `databasechangelogs` table from `database.sql` --> `liquibase-changelog.sql`

+`psql -U addis addis`
+`UPDATE databasechangelog SET filename='liquibase-changelog.sql';`

 #### Jena recovery
 **Apache Jena 2.13 is needed**
 Copy the backup dump to the container.